 BENIGN SUBGLOTTIC STENOSIS

 The subglottis lies between the vocal cords and the proximal trachea.
-Congenital subglottic stenosis generally presents early in life and is characterized by an ...
+Congenital subglottic stenosis generally presents early in life and is characterized ...